 The YAMAM is an Israeli elite counter-terrorism unit, one of four special units of the Israel Border Police.
-The unit is capable of both hostage-rescue operations and offensive take-over raids against targets in civilian areas.
-Their primary role is related to the SWAT duties and undercover police work, but they are often engaged in military operations.
+The Unit is capable of both hostage-rescue operations and offensive takeover raids against targets in civilian areas.
+Their primary role is related to SWAT duties and undercover police work, but they are often engaged in military operations.

-The unit’s name is an acronym for “יחידה מרכזית מיוחדת” or “Special Police Unit.”
-YAMAM was founded in 1974 as a response to the increased terrorist activities all over the world.
-It is one of the main security elements within the Israeli security establishment.
-It is certainly one of the best of its kind, if not the best.
-It is often mistaken for YAMAS, which is another special unit of the Israel Border Police.
+The Unit’s name is an acronym for “יחידה מרכזית מיוחדת” or “Special Police Unit.”
+YAMAM was founded in 1974 as a response to the increased terrorist activities worldwide.
+It is one of the leading security elements within the Israeli security establishment.
+It is undoubtedly one of the best of its kind, if not the best.
+It is often mistaken for YAMAS, another special unit of the Israel Border Police.

-YAMAM is basically a SWAT unit (tiny and extremely selective) with more than 3000 counter-terrorism operations under its belt in less than 45 years of activity (average of 70 missions every year).
-They won Urban Shield – the world’s most prestigious international SWAT teams contest in all 3 times they participated in it, once with the highest scores ever achieved.
+YAMAM is a SWAT unit (tiny and highly selective) with more than 3000 counter-terrorism operations under its belt in less than 45 years of activity (an average of 70 missions every year).
+They won Urban Shield – the world’s most prestigious international SWAT teams contest in all three times they participated in it, once with the highest scores ever achieved.
 The Urban Shield has grown into a full-scale regional preparedness exercise.

 In late 1974, shortly after the Ma’alot massacre, YAMAM was founded.
 The Ma’alot massacre was a failed operation executed by military special forces units, resulting in the 21 children being murdered before the hostage-takers were killed.
 Since hostage rescue in the friendly territory is different from that in hostile areas, it was decided to establish an elite civilian force, which develops and practices a special CQB (Close Quarters Battles) and CQC (Close Quarters Combat) doctrine for counter-terrorism operations in friendly territory and hostage rescue.